Force over Distance: Chapter 50

 “It’s a small crew.”
 Barnes kept her tone brusque.
 “Everyone’s worried.”

 She met his eyes.
-“I heard James and Telford got into it this morning.
+“Word is that James and Telford got into it this morning.
 At breakfast.
-She was off shift today, but Telford started dressing her down.
+She was off shift today, but Telford dressed her down.
 In the mess.
 In front of everyone.
 Because she pulled her team back.
 Did what Wray said.”

 “Telford was dressing down James,” Young repeated neutrally.

 Barnes nodded.
-“Telford had been up all night.
+“Telford’d been up all night.
 Dealing with some equipment malfunction.
 He was short on sleep.
 I guess he really laid into her.
 Started saying stuff about Special Forces.
 It was going on.
 She was taking it.
-No back talk or sounding off.
+No back talk.
 Nothing like that.
 But, uh, Eli was there.”

 Young sighed.